-With the guidance of an advisor from the Student Services staff, the Student Government Association sponsors activities to raise awareness of health and wellness issues and provides support to health-related initiatives.
 Health and medical needs are referred to Martin General Health Systems, local health care providers, and, when appropriate, local emergency agencies.
 For non-emergency medical needs, first-aid kits are maintained in each College building and every laboratory area.

 Students are encouraged to report to the College Counselor any health condition which may affect their ability to participate in classes or may pose a risk to other individuals.
-Support groups may be created so that individuals with shared conditions may benefit from their peers as well as receive information and referral services.

-Americans with Disabilities Act
+Americans with Disabilities Act & Disability Services

 Martin Community College supports the Americans with Disabilities Act and is sensitive to the needs of applicants with documented disabilities.
-Students requesting classroom accommodations must allow reasonable time for accommodations to be implemented.
-For additional information, please contact the counseling office.
+Students who wish to request accommodations should contact the Office of Admissions, counseling, & Student Support Services.